Jenkins-Serrin graphs in $M\times\mathbb{R}$: Introduction

 In relation to the translating graphs, L. Shahriyari \cite{Shariyari} obtained a complete result for translating graphs over regular domains in $\R^2$.
 The main idea in Shahriyari's proofs is to use Schoen's type estimates for stable minimal surfaces in $3$-dimensional manifolds, an important tool in Colding \& Minicozzi theory, to get information about the behaviour of the graph as we approach a component $\gamma$ of the boundary, like Folha and Rosenberg do in \cite{Folha-Rosenberg}.
 Finally, she concluded that $\gamma$ is a geodesic or has constant principal curvature in a CMC case.
 The main drawback of their method is that their proofs do not work in higher dimension.

-Using a quite different strategy, inspired by a classical compactness results of stable hypersurfaces by R. Schoen and L. Simon \cite{Schoen-Simon}, M. Eichmair and J. Metzger \cite{eichmair-metzger} gave a very simple proof that makes it possible to get an extension of Theorem \ref{Jenkins-Serrin 3}, Theorem \ref{Spruck 3} and Theorem \ref{Folha-Rosenberg 2} for any $n$-dimensional Riemannian manifold for $2\leq n\leq7$.
+Using a quite different strategy M. Eichmair and J. Metzger \cite{eichmair-metzger} were able to improve earlier result by Spruck (Theorem \ref{Spruck 0}), in the case where $\{C_i\}=\emptyset$, into Riemannian manifolds of dimension $2\le n\le 7$.
+Namely, they didn't need the existence of an auxiliary domain $\Omega^*$ nor a priori assumptions about existence of subsolutions, see \cite[Section 6.1]{eichmair-metzger}.
+On the other hand, inspired by a classical compactness results of stable hypersurfaces by R. Schoen and L. Simon \cite{Schoen-Simon}, Eichmair and Metzger gave a very simple proof that makes it possible to get an extension of Theorem \ref{Jenkins-Serrin 3}, Theorem \ref{Spruck 3} and Theorem \ref{Folha-Rosenberg 2} for any $n$-dimensional Riemannian manifold for $2\leq n\leq7$.
 We will show that the same method can be applied for any Riemannian manifold without any restriction on the dimension.
 More precisely, we prove the following theorem.

 \begin{Theorem} Let $M$ be a complete Riemannian manifold and $\Omega\subset M$ be a domain with piecewise smooth boundary.
 Let $\Lambda\subset\partial\Omega$ be a smooth connected region and let $\Sigma$ be the graph of a smooth function $u$ on $\Omega$ in $M\times\R$.
 Suppose $\Sigma$ is complete as we approach $\Lambda$.
 Then, we have \begin{enumerate}[a.] \item If $\Sigma$ is a translating soliton, then $H_{\Lambda} =0$; \item If $\Sigma$ has constant mean curvature $H_0$ (with respect to the upward pointing normal vector field), then $H_{\Lambda}= H_0$, up to the sign. \end{enumerate} \end{Theorem}